 Do I need it to put up stop signs on each intersection in our very quiet neighborhood with no accidents?
 No, not really, it just makes me use more gas because I have to stop the car completely and then accelerate again while before I could just roll slowly by that intersection.
 But then again, I suppose somebody had some money left in his budget and needed to get rid of it otherwise it would be cut the next year - or something to that effect.

-And when I was thinking about all those interesting aspect of government or no government, who comes to the rescue?
+And when I was thinking about all those interesting aspects of government versus no government, who comes to the rescue?

 Larken Rose!